I am a Certified Professional Life Coach helping people with life's Big Changes, Hard Choices and Second Chances.

 Adoptive Parents, Prospective Parents, Adoptees, Birth Parents

-I founded and directed a licensed adoption agency which I ran from 1981 to 2010 and closed in order to focus full time on my coaching work.
-I have decades of xperience in non-profit leadership and management, administrative, social work, fundraising, marketing, family and child assessments, skilled mentor, advisor and team builder, family support and interventions, birthmother assistance, pregnancy counseling, problem solving, listening and communication skills, event planning, intercultural experience and travel to many countries, business writing and creative writing skills.
+I founded and directed a licensed adoption agency for about 30 years.
+We closed in order for me to focus full time on my coaching work.
+I have decades of experience in non-profit leadership and management, administrative, social work, fundraising, marketing, family and child assessments, skilled mentor, advisor and team builder, family support and interventions, birthmother assistance, pregnancy counseling, problem solving, listening and communication skills, event planning, intercultural experience and travel to many countries, business writing and creative writing skills.

 Parent of 4 adults, adoptive parent, grandparent, poet, and have always been known as a “Possibilities Person”.